softlayer/chef-openstack/_includes/page-reqs-grizzly.md

 *   Network Node
 *   Compute Node

-> Note: OpenStack can scale to hundreds or thousands of nodes.
-Running OpenStack on systems that do not meet the minimum requirements may negatively affect system or overall cluster performance.
+<div class="alert alert-info">OpenStack can scale to hundreds or thousands of nodes.
+Running OpenStack on systems that do not meet the minimum requirements may negatively affect system or overall cluster performance.</div>

 <div class="table-responsive">
   <table class="table table-bordered table-hover">